ShreyanshJF/Open-Source-Optics-Lab/README.md

 python main.py
 ```

-If you have any issues check if you have the python 3.9+ and that you are running it with python3
+If you have any issues check if you have the python 3.9+ and that you are running it with python3.

-on Mac when you install python3 alongside the native version of python on your machine,
+On macOS when you install python3 alongside the native version of python on your machine,
 you have to call `python3 main.py` instead of `python main.py`